viniciuspetch/pokemon-angular/README.md

 ## Back-end
 Back-end made with Node.js and Express, using MongoDB as database.
 Used to host users profiles (for now, only username and password)

+This back-end server was implemented in a single JavaScript file ("login.js") and uses the same package.json of the front-end to track the packages needed.

 ### Functionalities
 - An back-end/API service for user login.
 - `HTTP POST` at `localhost:8001/signup` to create an account